CodeAsm/teeny-linux/README.md

 Powerpc still fails, no other arch beside x86_64 work. see crosstools.sh for a ARM attempt, currently boots the kernel, and no busybox or temp init.
+Dropbear has been added as a extra one could compile. everything inside the build directory gets included

 # options
 The build script knows the following commands passable as arguments: